dontloo/cs344/README.md

 cs344
 =====

-Introduction to Parallel Programming class code
+Introduction to Parallel Programming class code and asnwer

+# Build and Run
+The code is tested on opencv 4 and cuda 10, for other versions it may require modification to the code and makefiles.

 # Building on OS X